Home » Blogs » Camping at the Edge of the World – An Unforgettable Adventure

 If you’re looking for free camping with Sedona red rock views, timing your trip around clear skies will make both sunrise and stargazing unforgettable.

-Setting Up: Dispersed Camping Near Flagstaff with Views
+Setting Up: Dispersed Camping Near Flagstaff with Views.

 The sites here are first-come, first-served camping on Arizona’s rim.
 If you’re lucky enough to grab a spot right on the edge, you’ll wake up with clouds drifting below your tent.
 That first morning I brewed coffee and sat on the cliff’s edge, watching Sedona’s red rocks glow like fire as the sun came up.
 Unreal.